How To Move a Toilet

 During a bathroom remodel, maintaining the bathroom's basic footprint is essential to controlling costs and mess, as well as keeping on schedule.
 But sometimes a bath remodel calls for a change in the layout.
 Moving the toilet, even just sideways or a few inches over, is one of those changes in the bathroom layout that is sometimes necessary.

 How a Toilet Is Moved

 Moving a toilet is not so much about moving the actual fixture—in fact, installing a toilet is a simple job that takes less than an hour—as it is about moving the drainage and the water supply plumbing to the new location.
-Once all of the plumbing is in place, installing the toilet is a fast, easy task.
+Once all of the plumbing is in place, installing the toilet is a relatively easy task.

 Moving the Toilet Drain